 Book Review: The Alchemist

 The boy has dreams to travel the world and so becomes a shepherd.
-Along the way, he encounters strange people sent to him to help him realise his destiny.
+Along the way, he encounters strange people sent to help him realise his destiny.
 His courage in trusting strangers, following omens, and listening to his heart makes his dreams come true.

-Who should read this book and why
+Who should read this book

 Those who have dreams